-Teach First is committed to protecting your personal information and being transparent about what information we hold about you.
+Teach First is committed to protecting your personal information and being transparent about any information we hold about you.

 We ensure that we use your information in accordance with all applicable laws concerning the protection of personal information.
 This policy explains: